Does multiple tanks in the inventory benefit the Indian Army?

 • Conversion of Vajra K9 chassis into a Light Tank

-• The K9 Vajra is self-propelled 155 mm howitzer procured through transfer of technology (ToT) from South Korea and manufactured by Larsen and Toubro.
-The 100 guns under the contract has been delivered ahead of the timeline and the set-up manufacturing unit is idling.
+• The K9 Vajra is a self-propelled 155 mm howitzer procured through transfer of technology (ToT) from South Korea and manufactured by Larsen and Toubro.
+The 100 guns under the contract have been delivered ahead of the timeline and the set-up manufacturing unit is idling.

 Army Deploys K-9 Vajra Howitzers In Ladakh For High Altitude Operations